-Orbitrack is your pocket guide to the thousands of spacecraft orbiting our home planet.
+Orbitrack is your desktop and pocket guide to the thousands of spacecraft orbiting our home planet.

-Rich new graphics show atmospheric effects, city lights on Earth’s night side, and highly-detailed 3D satellite models.
+Rich new graphics, written in the latest OpenGL and Metal APIs, show atmospheric effects, city lights on Earth’s night side, and highly-detailed 3D satellite models.

-Orbitrack predicts and displays Iridium flares, and lists radio frequency data for amateur radio satellites.
+Orbitrack predicts and displays Starlink satellite passes, and lists radio frequency data for amateur radio satellites.

 Descriptions for hundreds of spacecraft have been updated.
 Every satellite now has a description from n2yo.com.

-Orbitrack supports the latest Apple hardware and software, including iPhone X/XR/XS, iPad Pro, and iOS 12.
+Orbitrack supports the latest Apple hardware and software, including iPhone X/11/12, iPad Pro, and iOS 14.
+The Mac version runs on MacOS 10.15 (Catalina) and later, with fully native support for both Intel- and Apple Silicon-based Macs.

 And for phones, Orbitrack runs in stereo, with a new voice-controlled Virtual Reality mode compatible with any smartphone VR viewer!

 Orbitrack will tell you when spacecraft pass overhead, show you where to find them in the sky, and let you track them across the planet.
 A new Augmented Reality (AR) Sky view blends video from your phone camera, GPS, and motion sensors to display satellites as they cross your sky!

 You can show the view from any satellite, and see the Earth from orbit just as the “bird” sees it!
 Orbitrack includes detailed 3D models for dozens of satellites – see them up close from any angle!
 If you have a smartphone VR viewer, you can see them in stereo.
 It’s the most realistic spaceflight experience you can get without leaving the planet!